Grassy Narrows First Nation v Ontario (Natural Resources): Reasoning

 The SCC reasoned in their July 11, 2014 decision on Grassy Narrows v.
 Ontario, that Treaty 3 represented a "historical border dispute between Canada and Ontario over Ontario's northern and western boundaries".
 Based on article 1 of an 1891 agreement, the SCC found that the "disputed territory belonged to Ontario".

 Aftermath

 The result of Grassy Narrows v.
 Ontario, was deemed unfair to Grassy Narrows by some, as "it has put them in a situation of having negotiated with a party who then ceased to be a party when it came to honouring the agreement."
 John Wilson said in is comments on the June 26, 2014 SCC decision in Tsilhqot'in Nation v British Columbia that "rights can be justifiably limited only if they would serve purposes of reconciliation." which was not the case in the Grassy Narrows decision.
 In spite of SCC decision, the Grassy Narrows First Nation continue to be "determined to protect the land from development".
-By 2015, they reaffirmed their "determination to continue blockades" and their "political fight".
+In 2015, they reaffirmed their "determination to continue blockades" and their "political fight".